Improving the Relocation Process for BGRS

 I learned to focus on individual touchpoints and design engaging interactions that make complex relocation processes more approachable and manageable.

-Stakeholder Communication and Buy-in
+Stakeholder communication and buy-in

 The Digital Hub's scale required regular presentation and defense of design decisions to management.
 I developed skills in articulating design rationale to non-technical stakeholders and securing buy-in for each design step, ensuring project momentum and support throughout development.